Roopana/Twitter-Ad-Analysis/README.md

 # Twitter-Ad-Analysis

 ## Objective
-Identify tweets that refer to commercials played during super bowl 2020 game.
+Identify tweets that refer to commercials played during super bowl 2020 game given a corpus of tweets and context of advertisement videos screened during the game.

 ## Methods used
 ### Bag of Words